Skip to Main Content

 Assume that you have a normal penny.
 You flip it 87 times and get heads 46 times and tails 41 times.
 We can describe these outcomes in terms of absolute frequencies.
 The absolute frequency is the actual number of times an outcome is observed.
 In this case we would say that the absolute frequencies are 46 heads and 41 tails.

-Absolute frequency can be converted to relative frequency by finding the fraction of the time that outcome occurs.
+Absolute frequency can be converted to relative frequency by finding the fraction of the time the desired outcome occurs (out of the TOTAL occurrences).
 We can summarize the situation as follows:

 Table 2.
 Relationship between absolute and relative frequency for some penny flips